okkdev/fgcbasel/content/monthly-mash/monthly-mash-9-versus.md

 ## Details

-We will be playing a double elimination bracket.
+We will be playing a double elimination bracket, with some matches being streamed and casted live by JustDaveEU and friends on <https://twitch.tv/justdaveeu>.

 Matches are: